-There are a lot of iPage hosting reviews online – usually user-generated reviews based on anecdotes and personal experience.
+There are a lot of iPage hosting reviews online – usually, user-generated reviews based on anecdotes and personal experience.
 That’s fine but I take a different approach.
-Like I mention in all my hosting reviews, there is no such thing as a “best” web host.
+As I mention in all my best web hosting reviews, there is no such thing as a “best” web host.
 It’s all about the right fit for your project based on your goals, budget, experience & expertise.
 Here are the pros (advantages) of considering iPage.

 Plan & Feature Simplicity

 One of the biggest frustrations in the hosting industry is confusing pricing plans.
 Company plans rarely match plan-for-plan so it’s hard to make direct comparisons.

 Some companies cap the number of websites on the lower end, others add a bunch of bonuses to their high-end pricing.
 The middle (aka “Best Value!!!”) is usually a mix meant to get you to make a decision.

 iPage’s biggest pro is its simplicity.
 They have one shared hosting plan.
 It provides unlimited access to what I call the 3 “D’s” that make up the core of what you are buying.
 They allow unlimited Domains (ie, the number of websites you can have on your account); unlimited MySQL Databases (the number of software installs to run your websites on your account); and Unlimited Disk Space (ie, unlimited storage space on your servers).

 iPage also provides unlimited email addresses, a free domain, unlimited bandwidth, and a free SSL certificate with their plans.

 Second Aside – iPage does offer a separate set of “WordPress Plans.”
 The confusing thing about that option is that their Essential plan can run WordPress.
 I’ll cover this item more in the Cons section, but basically, their WordPress hosting page is just an upsell – it’s nothing particularly special.